Meike-K/hello_genomics_calc_py36/README.md

    # set paths for local testing (remove before creating docker image!)
    fg_io.set_paths(app_dir='./src', data_root='./sample_data')
    ```
-   If everything works like a charm, you can tie up the source-code along with libraries into a docker image, described
+   If everything works like a charm, you can tie up the source-code along with libraries into a docker image, as described
    in the following.

 7. Edit the `Dockerfile`:
-   The Dockerfile is some kind of blueprint, how to tie up your application together with requirements into an image.
+   The Dockerfile is some kind of blueprint, how to build your application together with the requirements of your app
+   (#TODO: requirements höre ich hier als Nutzer zum ersten Mal und kann mir vielleicht nix drunter vorstellen) into an image.
-   Basically you perform install and copy operations and define some default action on starting the container.
+   Using this file you perform install and copy operations and define some default action when starting the container.

 8. Edit the `docker-compose.yml` in order to mount your local files for testing (the sample_data directory) into your
    application.
 Later, the FASTGenomics runtime will use your calculation by providing files via mount, and start it.